junkaiii/honestbee-bot/Readme.md

 __To deploy in local environment:__
   - Set your Slack token in line 26.
 (To generate a new nickname and token for the bot visit - https://my.slack.com/services/new/bot)
+  - Set your MongoURI or use local JSON storage (default)
   - Type npm install
   - Type npm start
   - Open your slack page and start chatting with the bot!